wintercms/meta/release-notes/build-469.md

 - Added new `Arr::undot()` and `array_undot` helper methods / functions (transforms a flat, dot-notated array into a normal nested array)
 - Added new `config_path()` helper function.
 - Added new `resolve_path()` helper function that closely emulates the PHP `realpath()` function, but supports resolving paths for missing files and subdirectories.
+- The `October\Rain\Database\Attach\File` model now uses "fillable" attributes as opposed to "guarded" attributes to control mass assignment.
+If you extend the `File` (or the main `System\Models\File`) model to provide additional fields, you must now copy the "fillable" attributes to your extension and add any additional fields to this definition.

 ## Bug Fixes
 - Improved stability of the FieldParser when parsing fields without the type property specified.